How to apply

 Once you’ve passed eligibility checks, you’ll have the opportunity to book a date and time slot for a one-to-one interview.

-Interviews are hosted on MS Teams and last one hour and 15 minutes.
+The interview will last a little over an hour.
 This stage is an opportunity to find out more about you and your motivations for applying for the programme.

 We are interested in how you connect with the Police Now mission, what motivates you to pursue a promotion and why you want to join the Frontline Leadership Programme.
 It is important to share why the Police Now programme is right for you and how you will contribute to the aims of Police Now.
 We understand that each person is an individual and this is your chance to decide if the Frontline Leadership Programme is right for you.